hlship/cli-tools/README.md

 This is useful, for example, when the desired command name would conflict with a clojure.core symbol, or something else defined with your namespace.

+The `:command` option is also useful when using cli-tools to define the `-main` function for a simple tool (a tool with options and arguments, but not subcommands).

 ### :summary \<string\>

 Normally, the summary (which appears next to the command in the `help` tool summary) is just